crossbario/crossbar-examples/benchmark/web/README.md

 ## Test setup

-The tests were run on two identical machines, each with:
+The networked tests were run on two identical machines, each with:

 * Single-socket Intel Xeon E3-1240 v3 CPU, Quad-core (with 8 HT), 3.4GHz and 32GB ECC RAM
 * Dual-port 10GbE Intel X540-T2 Ethernet adapter